Inrixia/Floatplane-Downloader/wiki/script.md

    >
    >For the script to work you need to login to the LTT fourms preferably with keep me logged in checked and then inspect a Floatplane form post page.
    >
    >  Copy the cookie's into the script as can be seen below.
-You may also need to open the Fourms in the browser you used to log in occasionally before running the script.

 [![https://gyazo.com/9f4b227d3070875002c553aedd3a0e45](https://i.gyazo.com/9f4b227d3070875002c553aedd3a0e45.gif)](https://gyazo.com/9f4b227d3070875002c553aedd3a0e45)
 Go to the Application TAB.
 (This is on Chrome)